| A village schoolmaster is not unaccustomed to door-rappings;

 so well, indeed, that I believe no practical use was

+ever made of the bamboo fibres thereafter.
 I have herein given a very brief resume of my search

 for fibre through the Orient; and during my connection